Rhizomatica/hermes-net/README.md

 compresses the email payload with xz and carries transcoding of specific formats, while also providing an rmail wrapper to decompress the content at destination host.

-## system_scripts

-This folder contains all the scripts needed by the HERMES system.
-Examples include email management and media transcoding scripts.

 ## trx_v1-firmware

 Rhizomatica's v1 µbitx-based radio transceiver Arduino Nano firmware.